Day-care for children... | ⇒ | supports parents | ||

 That being said, children’s rights to services, which are age-dependent, are identical in all federal states as stipulated in Book 8.
 These are as follows:

-In 2020, around 3.9 million children received care in a day-care facility.
-It should be pointed out that the number of places on offer for all age groups falls far short of what parents would like to have.
+In 2022, approx. 4 million children received care in a day-care facility run by child and youth services.
+As noted above, the number of places on offer for all age groups falls far short of what parents would like to have.

 Another contentious aspect is to what extent parents can claim all-day care for their children.
 Public-sector providers are called upon to provide all-day care “as needed”.
 However, there is no clear legal interpretation of what this “need” constitutes - the need as expressed by parents, or the need as defined by the providers?
-In 2017, around half of all childcare places in Germany were designated as full-day places, with considerable differences between federal states (see Developments in day-care for children).
+In 2021, just over half of all childcare places in Germany were designated as full-day places (i.e. more than 35 hours a week), with considerable differences between federal states (see BMFSFJ, 2023, p.
+4).